KoolChain/tradebot/doc/design.md

 How to address websocket 24h transition (risk of missing an order fulfil maybe?)
 This is a more generic problem in case of crash, some orders might be missed: should it only be checked at launch though?

 Handle 400 errors (such as 400 Client error -1021 "Timestamp for this request is outside of the recvWindow.").
 Probably retrying.

+Mark all constituants as done once their order is fulfilled.

 ## Data model